 Pregnancy stresses the cardiovascular system, often worsening known heart disorders; mild heart disorders may first become evident during pregnancy.

-Stresses include decreased Hb and increased blood volume, stroke volume, and eventually heart rate.
+Stresses include decreased hemoglobin and increased blood volume, stroke volume, and eventually heart rate.
 Cardiac output increases by 30 to 50%.
-These changes become maximal between 28 and 34 wk gestation.
+These changes become maximal between 28 and 34 weeks gestation.

 During labor, cardiac output increases about 20% with each uterine contraction; other stresses include straining during the 2nd stage of labor and the increase in venous blood returning to the heart from the contracting uterus.
 Cardiovascular stresses do not return to prepregnancy levels until several weeks after delivery.